arkouda.numpy.dtypes

 False

-Bases: _GenericAlias
+Bases: _NotIterable

 arkouda.numpy.dtypes.get_byteorder(dt: np.dtype) str[source]

-Get a concrete byteorder (turns ‘=’ into ‘<’ or ‘>’)
+Get a concrete byteorder (turns ‘=’ into ‘<’ or ‘>’) on the client.

 arkouda.numpy.dtypes.get_server_byteorder() str[source]